Getting Started with Redis Enterprise Software using Kubernetes

 The following article reviews the mechanism and methods available for sizing and scaling a Redis Enterprise Cluster deployment.
 For minimum and recommended sizing, always follow the sizing guidelines detailed in the Redis Enterprise Hardware Requirements.
 Sizing and scaling cluster nodes Setting the number of cluster nodes Define the number of cluster nodes in redis-enterprise-cluster.yaml file. spec: nodes: 3 The number of nodes in the cluster must be an uneven number equal to or greater than 3.

 Redis Labs implements rolling updates for software upgrades in Kubernetes deployments.
 Rolling updates allow deployments’ updates to take place with zero downtime by incrementally updating Pods’ Redis Enterprise Cluster instances with new ones.
-The following illustrations depict how a rolling update occurs: Each hexagon represents a node Each box represents a Pod The Pods are updated one by one, in the diagram starting from left to right.
+The following illustrations show how a rolling update is done: Each hexagon represents a node Each box represents a Pod The Pods are updated one by one, in the diagram starting from left to right.
 Upgrade progresses to the next Pod only once the current Pod has completed the upgrade process successfully.